Tea for Two

 15g baking powder

 50g raisins or sultanas

 44g caster sugar

-1 tsp vanilla extract or paste
+1 tsp vanilla paste or extract

 cream and jams to serve

-Let the scones rest for a couple of minutes before brushing on a layer of egg wash and baking for 16-17 minutes until nicely risen and golden brown.
+Let the scones rest for a couple of minutes before brushing on a thin layer of egg wash on the top.